xyproto/icostring/README.md

 ### String format

-To make the string shorter, it represents a 4x4 image that will be scaled up to 16x16 when it is converted to an ICO.
+The string represents a 4x4 image that will be scaled up to 16x16 when it is converted to an ICO.
+It's a maximum of 28 characters long.

 * The first four letters is the top row, the four next letters is the second row etc.
 * `a` is the darkest grayscale color, `b` is a bit lighter, `c` is a bit lighter than that etc.